mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

+### Origin Spells
+Each origin has a list of spells—its origin spells—that you gain at the sorcerer levels noted in the origin description.
+Once you gain a origin spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.

+If you have a origin spell that doesn't appear on the sorcerer spell list, the spell is nonetheless a sorcerer spell for you.

 ## Font of Magic
 Starting at 1st level, you can tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.

-### Sorcery Points
-You have 2 sorcery points, and you gain additional sorcery points every time you level up, as shown on the Sorcerer table.
+You have 2 sorcery points, and you gain additional sorcery points every time you level up, as shown on the Sorcerer Table.
 You regain all spent sorcery points and lose any superfluous sorcery points when you finish a long rest.

 You learn several different ways to use your sorcery points as you reach higher levels.

-#### Flexible Casting
+### Flexible Casting
 You can use your sorcery points to recover spell slots, or sacrifice spell slots to gain additional sorcery points.

-##### Converting Sorcery Points
+#### Converting Sorcery Points
 You can transform unexpended sorcery points into one spell slot as a bonus action on your turn.
 To do so, spend a number of sorcery points equal to the spell's conversion rate, as shown in the Sorcery Points Table.

 Superfluous spell slots vanish at the end of a long rest.

-##### Converting a Spell Slot
+#### Converting a Spell Slot
 As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the spell's conversion rate, as shown in the Sorcery Points Table.

 Superfluous sorcery points vanish at the end of a long rest.

 ###### Sorcery Points Table